'Breaking Bad' creator cooks up a dark ending for Walt White as series concludes

 Online streaming site Netflix is credited with helping boost viewership for "Breaking Bad," giving audiences a chance to binge-watch earlier seasons to quickly catch up.

 On Sunday, Paul hosted a viewing party of the final episode at the Hollywood Forever cemetery in Los Angeles.
-Paul joined cast members including RJ Mitte, who plays Walt Jr., driving onto the stage in the rusty RV that Walt and Jesse first cooked meth in, and emerged wearing yellow Hazmat suits, welcomed by hundreds of excited fans, attendee Terri Schwartz told Reuters.
+Paul joined cast members including RJ Mitte, who plays Walt Jr., driving onto the stage in the rusty RV that Walt and Jesse first cooked meth in, and emerged wearing yellow Hazmat suits, welcomed by hundreds of excited fans.

 The event raised more than $2 million for charity, and Paul surprised fans by posing for pictures ahead of the screening.
 Many of the show's celebrity fans, including actor Ewan McGregor and comedian Jimmy Kimmel, attended the event.